-Each Line of Business (LOB) is responsible for the management of the market risks within its units.
+Each Line of Business is responsible for the management of the market risks within its units.
 The independent risk management group responsible for overseeing each line of business is charged with ensuring that all material market risks are appropriately identified, measured, monitored and managed in accordance with the risk policy framework set out by Market Risk.
 Market risk is controlled primarily through a series of limits set in the context of the market environment and business strategy.
 In setting limits, the Firm takes into consideration factors such as market volatility, product liquidity and accommodation of client business and management experience.
 The Firm maintains different levels of limits.
 Corporate level limits include VaR and stress limits.
-Similarly, JPMAMIL limits include VaR and stress limits.
-Limits are set by Market Risk and are regularly reviewed and updated as appropriate, with any changes approved by lines of business management and Market Risk.
 Senior management, including the Firm's CEO and CRO, are responsible for reviewing and approving certain of these risk limits on an ongoing basis.
 All limits that have not been reviewed within specified time periods by Market Risk are escalated to senior management.
 Limit breaches are required to be reported in a timely manner by Risk Management to limit approvers, Market Risk and senior management.
-In the event of a breach, Market Risk consults with Firm senior management and lines of business senior management to determine the appropriate course of action required to return to compliance, which may include a reduction in risk in order to remedy the breach.
+In the event of a breach, Market Risk consults with Firm senior management and line of business senior management to determine the appropriate course of action required to return to compliance, which may include a reduction in risk in order to remedy the breach.
 Certain Firm or line of business-level limits that have been breached for three business days or longer, or by more than 30%, are escalated to senior management and the Firmwide Risk Committee.